rishabh876/RoundedImageView/README.md

 `app:roundedCorners="all|top|bottom|right|topLeft|topRight|bottomLeft|bottomRight"` (yes you can use multiple at the same time here separated by | )

+`app:reverseMask="true/false"` This attribute can be used to achieve transparency inside the shape instead of outside the given shape.
+Padding area is also a part of outside region in this case.

+**Note**: Shadows don;t work when `reverseMask` is `true`.

 Default is value for `app:roundedCorners` is `all`

 Default is value for `app:cornerRadius` is `0dp`

+Default is value for `app:reverseMask` is `false`